-On June 24, 2014, the Company and Mayne Pharma Ventures Pty Ltd ("Mayne Pharma"), an Australian company and assignee of MPI's rights, along with Nicholas J. Virca, the Company's President and Chief Executive Officer ("Virca"), Frank O'Donnell, Jr., M.D., the Company's Executive Chairman ("O'Donnell") and HPLLC, consummated a series of related transactions to fulfill the Conditions in a manner mutually acceptable to the Company and Mayne Pharma.
-In connection therewith, the Company and Mayne Pharma entered into, among other agreements, an Amended and Restated Supply and License Agreement as of June 24, 2014 (the "Amended and Restated Supply and License Agreement") principally to eliminate the Conditions and related early termination rights of Mayne Pharma.
+On May 15, 2015, the Company and Mayne Pharma, along with Nicholas J. Virca, the Company's President and Chief Executive Officer ("Virca"), Frank O'Donnell, Jr., M.D., the Company's Executive Chairman ("O'Donnell") and Hedgepath, LLC, a Florida limited liability company and substantial stockholder of the Company which is controlled by Black Robe Capital LLC, of which O'Donnell is the manager ("HPLLC"), consummated a series of related transactions in connection with a \$2.5 million equity financing for the Company from Mayne Pharma and to remedy certain breaches by the Company related to the agreements previously consummated by the Company, Mayne Pharma, HPLLC, Virca and O'Donnell on June 24, 2014.